petuum/tuun/README.md

 This should also find a minima at roughly: 𝑥\*=[−0.73], where 𝑓(𝑥\*)=−0.32.
 See [this docs page](https://petuum.github.io/tuun/configure.html) for more details on possible configurations.

+[See here](examples/quick_start/) for a larger set of quick start examples for Tuun.

 ## Use in NNI